Al-Hasib/portfolio/README.md

 ## Open Source Contribution
-* [ENG_TEXT_CLEANER](https://pypi.org/project/eng-text-cleaner/) : A Python package for Cleaning the text from unnecessary characters like stopwords, punctuation, emojis, spelling mistakes and other preprocessing techniques.
+* [ENG_TEXT_CLEANER](https://pypi.org/project/eng-text-cleaner/): A Python package for cleaning the text from unnecessary characters like stopwords, punctuation, emojis, spelling mistakes and other preprocessing techniques.
 * [NoCodeTextClassifier](https://pypi.org/project/NoCodeTextClassifier/): A Python package for automatically perform the text classification task including text preprocessing, training the model, evaluation and inference.
-This will help you to perform text classification task without knowing the depth of the NLP methodologies.
+This will help you to perform a text classification task without knowing the depth of the NLP methodologies.
 Also It will help you to perform hyperparameter tuning to find the best model for your dataset.

 ## Education
 Bachelor of Science, Computer Science & Engineering